Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Experiments

 \section{Experiments}

-The proposed FEFA model has been evaluated on two tasks of SR and SER.
-The FEFA model can be used with different DNN architectures as backbone networks that take the spectrogram representation of the utterances as the input.
-Hence we have used a select number of prominent CNN architectures commonly used in these tasks as our benchmarks.
-In the following subsections we introduce the datasets used in our experiments, implementation details regarding FEFA, as well as the details of the backbone networks used to add our attention mechanism onto.
+In order to extensively evaluate FEFA along with its different kernel types and integration strategies, we select two tasks on speaker representation learning, namely SR and SER.
+Additionally, we include spoken digit recognition as the third and a more general, yet simple task, on which various aspects of our method can be easily studied.
+As mentioned earlier, FEFA can be integrated into different CNN backbones that take spectrogram representations of utterances as input.
+Hence we use a select number of prominent CNN architectures that are commonly used for these tasks as our benchmarks.
+In the following subsections, we introduce the datasets used in our experiments, implementation details regarding FEFA, as well as the details of the backbone networks used in which we integrate FEFA.